 Cloud-Native vs Cloud-Agnostic: Architecture, Benefits and Drawbacks

 Now that we’ve reviewed the basics of how cloud-native and cloud-agnostic approaches differ, it’s important to go over the benefits and drawbacks of each approach to designing and deploying applications in the cloud.
-The approach your choose can have significant implications for your application’s architecture, performance, scalability, security, and cost.
+Choosing between cloud-native and cloud-agnostic will have significant implications for your application’s architecture, performance, scalability, security, and cost.

 For example, if an application requires high levels of performance, scalability, and resilience, a cloud-native approach may be more suitable, as it takes advantage of the specific features and capabilities of the underlying cloud platform to achieve these goals.
 However, if an application needs to be more flexible and portable across different cloud providers or infrastructures, then a cloud-agnostic approach may be more appropriate, as it is designed to run on any cloud platform without being tied to a specific provider.